 - Resolve any issues discovered by Healthcheck.exe.

-- Update Configure Adams on the server running the database by running Configure ADAMS Setup.exe.
+- On the server running the database, run Configure ADAMS Setup.exe

 - Run Configure Adams